|

 Scroll to the recipe card at the bottom of this page for exact quantities.

-• Simple Flavor Add-Ins: Fold in up to ½ cup of seeds, herbs, or shredded cheese before shaping for an easy variation.
+• Flavor Add-Ins: For variation, gently fold in up to ½ cup of seeds, fresh herbs, or shredded cheese just before shaping.
+Avoid add-ins with excess moisture, which can affect structure.

-• No Dutch Oven: Bake on a sheet pan with a tray of hot water on the oven floor to mimic steam.
-The crust will be slightly softer but still delicious.
+• No Dutch Oven: If you don't have a Dutch oven, bake the bread on a parchment-lined sheet pan and place a metal pan of hot water on the bottom rack of the oven to create steam.
+The crust will be slightly softer, but the loaf will still bake through properly.

 How to Make Gluten-Free Sourdough Bread: